Ideas to Update the Top 6 OLDER Granite Countertops

 WHAT ARE THE BEST PAINT COLOURS FOR MY WALLS IF I HAVE SAPPHIRE BLUE GRANITE?

 If you’re looking to freshen up your walls, you can check out some versions of…

-- Warm grays with NO GREEN UNDERTONES
+- warm grays with NO GREEN UNDERTONES

-- I would be careful with the whole ‘gray with a blue-purple undertone’ thing.
+- I would be careful with the whole ‘gray with a blue-violet undertone’ thing.
 Some of these can work well on cabinets but can feel a bit too cool for walls unless they have some good depth/body to them

 WHAT’S THE BEST TYPE OF BACKSPLASH TO UPDATE SAPPHIRE BLUE GRANITE?

 Again, it can really depend on what colour your cabinets are, but generally speaking, check out…

 - taupe tiles with the same undertones as the flecks in your countertop